Teach the Wonderful World of Plants

 • Upon completion of the requirements, the docent will receive a certificate and be able to teach programs!

 Become a part of the Gardens!
 Learn all about the plants in the Gardens’ collection and build your gardening knowledge and skills.
 Meet new people with similar interests.
-A monthly newsletter is sent out and monthly docent meetings add to the skills developed during the training program.
-Yearly field trip and class opportunities are available through the Gardens’ affiliation with MECOB, the Museum Educator’s Consortium of Buffalo.
+Regular docent meetings add to the skills developed during the training program.
+Yearly field trip and class opportunities are available through the Gardens’ affiliation with MECOB, the Museum Education Consortium of Buffalo.